Designed by iconic architecture firm Mason and Wales, Caroline Freeman College was originally named City College when it opened in 2000.

 Caroline Freeman College is the latest addition to the University’s portfolio of colleges and is named in honour of the University’s first female graduate and a passionate pioneer in education.
 We share her values.
-At Caroline Freeman College, residents experience a world of diversity with students studying degrees in arts, commerce, health science, law, science and teaching – Caroline Freeman College allows students to thrive.
+At Caroline Freeman College, residents experience a world of diversity with students studying degrees in all subjects at Otago – arts, commerce, health science, law, science and teaching.
+Caroline Freeman College allows students to thrive.

 Our supportive environment